dotnet/docs-maui/docs/fundamentals/shell/navigation.md

 ### Navigation stack

-The `Tab` class defines a `Stack` property, of type `IReadOnlyList<Page>`, which represents the current navigation stack within the `Tab`.
+The <xref:Microsoft.Maui.Controls.Tab> class defines a `Stack` property, of type `IReadOnlyList<Page>`, which represents the current navigation stack within the <xref:Microsoft.Maui.Controls.Tab>.
 The class also provides the following overridable navigation methods:

 - `GetNavigationStack`, returns `IReadOnlyList<Page>`, the current navigation stack.
 - `OnInsertPageBefore`, that's called when `INavigation.InsertPageBefore` is called.